-- Online at https://osuhealthplan.com/sites/default/files/2020-05/lactation-services-breast-pump-claim-form.pdf;
+- Online at OSU Health Plan Forms and Policies

 - From the OHR Customer Service Center; or

-- From Trustmark at 866-442-8257.
+- From the TPA at 866-442-8257.

 Claim forms must be filled out completely and submitted as indicated on the form.
 All claims must be submitted within 12 months from the incurred date of service.
-Claims for non-network IBCLCs will be processed at 100% of the amount paid by the birthing person.